Courses

 Module 7: Survey design

-This course provides a comprehensive introduction to survey research, covering the entire process from designing questionnaires to preparing data for analysis.
+This module provides a comprehensive introduction to survey research, covering the entire process from designing questionnaires to preparing data for analysis.

 read more …